paugier/nbabel/py/vector.md

   able to disable dynamic features of Python for these classes.
 We need to be able to declare a class to be immutable and that one can't dynamically add attributes to the instances.
-For objects containing only simple fixed size objects, the size of the instances will be fixed and can easily be computed.
+For objects containing only simple fixed size objects, the size of the instances will be fixed and computable.

   For some cases, it would also be interesting to declare that the instances of the class are immutable.